 To achieve the minimum security clearance you must have lived in Australia or have a checkable background for the past ten years.

-Most Air Force roles require a valid driver’s licence, and for certain roles you may need to a hold current licence to perform your duties, such as a trade, plant, machinery or manual driver's licence.
+Most Air Force roles require a valid driver’s licence, and for certain roles you may need to hold a current licence to perform your duties, such as a trade, plant, machinery or manual driver's licence.
 However, if you don’t have a licence you can still submit an application.
 Find out more information by speaking with your local Defence Force Recruiting.

 If you passed:

 Apply online for the role you're interested in, or browse job categories below to see what you might be interested in and apply without a preference.